Churnie HXCN

 Academia Customer Support

-May my story serve as a warning, a beacon.
-When you find yourself in a similar predicament, remember: do not fear making your voice heard.
-Master the rules and elevate your complaint from a feeble plea to a forceful ultimatum.
-Only by transforming yourself from a lamb led to slaughter into an adversary who understands the rules, holds the cards, and is prepared to fight, can you reclaim the respect and rights that rightfully belong to you.
+May my story serve as a warning — and a torch.
+If you ever find yourself backed into the same corner, remember this: don't be afraid to make your voice heard.
+Learn the rules, and turn your complaint from a powerless plea into a demand they can't wave away.
+Only when you stop being the lamb led to slaughter and become an opponent who knows the rules, holds the cards, and is ready to fight will you win back the respect and the rights that were yours all along.

 评论